-Welcome To Transfs.com – A Website Dedicated To Help You transform your financial status – Through Precious Metals
+Welcome To Transfs.com – A Website Dedicated To Help You transform your financial status – Through Both Investing In Gold & Your IRA

 Hi my name Nathan and welcome to Transfs.com.
-I dedicate my time to finding you the very best information and fact concerning precious metal invesment, whether you want to physically own gold or silver, bullion or coins.
+I dedicate my time to finding you the very best information and fact concerning precious metal investment, whether you are looking at investing in gold or silver, bullion or coins.
 You can learn more about me personally and my finance background here.

 Is Investing in Gold Worth it?

-I’m don’t want to give you the impression that gold is the holy grail of financial improvement.
+I’m don’t want to give you the impression that investing in gold is the holy grail of financial improvement or even retirement planning.
 Just like stocks and shares, the price of gold goes down as well as up, you can see that for yourself on the chart to the side of this section.
-But what I do want to do is give you the facts as I have found them, with links to the information, so you can make up your own mind as to whether gold is a worthwhile investment or not.
+But what I do want to do is give you the facts as I have found them, with links to the information, so you can make up your own mind as to whether investing in gold is a worthwhile investment or not.

 It is well documented for the fact that it is true, that over the life time of the stockmarket, all the precious metals, including gold, have been outperformed by stocks.
 Having said that, this did change recently in a dramatic way.
 Precious metals have outperformed the Dow Jones on a rather impressive scale, since the start of the new millenium in 2000.